meta-nitin/Design-Patterns/README.md

 ------------------------------------------------------------------------------------------------------------------

 ### Composite
 Structural design pattern that allows composing objects into a tree-like structure and work with the it as if it was a singular object.
 The composite pattern is meant to allow treating individual objects and compositions of objects, or “composites” in the same way.

+Usage -
+1. When you have to implement a tree-like object structure
+2. If individual and composite objects needs to be treated in the same way

 ```java
 // Base component